admb-project/admb-project.github.io/downloads/admb-13.1/QuickStartWindows.md

    To use ADMB, locate and double click **ADMB-13.1 Command Prompt** in the Windows Start Menu.

-   In the **ADMB-13.1 Command Prompt** window, use the steps below to build and run the simple example.
+   In the **ADMB-13.1 Command Prompt** window, use the commands below to build and run the simple example.

    Change to simple example directory.